Aviation

 Shortly after getting my PPL, I bought a plane.
 Here is how that played out.
 After flying it for about 5 years, I finally got it painted.

 In July of 2000, I made my first pilgrimage to EAA's AirVenture in Oshkosh.
-I returned in 2001, 2003, 2005 and 2008.
-If you're unsure how long you'll have to wait for the next AirVenture, click here.
+I returned in 2001, 2003, 2005, 2008 and 2012 (no notes on that one.)

 A critical element in flying is the weather.
 Be sure to check out my Weather Page.